 Step 1: Clone Your Latest Backup

-First, it’s important to note that in order to create a staging site using ManageWP, you’ll need the premium Backup extension.
-This is a handy, low-cost tool that provides a variety of helpful features, such as scheduled backups, one-click restore options, and more.
+First, it’s important to note that in order to clone your live website to a staging site using ManageWP, you’ll need the premium Backup extension.
+This is a handy, low-cost tool that provides a variety of helpful features, such as scheduled backups, on demand backups, exports to external destination, and more.

 For our purposes right now, this extension matters because it also gives you access to the cloning feature.
 To find this, check out your single-site dashboard and click on the Backups tab: